jrajan14/CUDA_Programs/README.md

 Screen adjustment may be required for proper visuals

 ### Requirements
-Written in CUDA 12.1 runtime
+Written in CUDA 12.1 runtime, using Visual Studio 2022